 EASIER TO COMPLAINT

 The Ministry of Justice no longer wants to accept complicated clicks to report illegal content on the networks.
 At the moment, you have to copy links or screenshots manually, for example, and paste them elsewhere.
-It is now required that the reporting channels are easy to find and easy for everyone to use – directly from the post office that is to be reported as illegal.
+It is now required that the reporting channels are easy to find and easy for everyone to use – directly from office that is to be reported as illegal.

 MORE RIGHTS WHEN DELETING POSTS